S-PLUS: Historical timeline

 In 1988, S-PLUS was first developed and released by a Seattle-based start-up company called Statistical Sciences, Inc. The company's founder and sole owner was R. Douglas Martin, professor of statistics at the University of Washington, Seattle.
 Martin originally learned S while working at Bell Laboratories, where the S language was originally developed.
 At the time of its release, S-PLUS was one of the first examples of software that implemented algorithms for generalized linear models, second to GLIM.

 Statistical Sciences acquired the exclusive license to distribute S and merged with MathSoft in 1993, becoming the firm's Data Analysis Products Division (DAPD).

 In 1995, S-PLUS 3.3 for Windows 95/NT was released, including the Matrix library, command history capability, and Trellis graphics.
 This was followed by the release of S-PLUS 3.4 for UNIX in 1996.
 This version included a non-linear mixed-effects modeling library, hexagonal binning, and cluster methods.
 S-PLUS 4 was released for Windows in 1997, with features such as an updated GUI, integration with Excel, and editable graphics.
 S-PLUS 4.5 for Windows in 1998, with Scatterplot brushing, and the ability to create S-PLUS graphs from within Excel & SPSS.
 The software also became available for Linux & Solaris.

 In 1999, S-PLUS 5 was released for Solaris, Linux, HP-UX, AIX, IRIX, and DEC Alpha.
 S-PLUS 2000 for Windows.
 3.3, quality control charting, and new commands for data manipulation.
 This was followed by S-PLUS 6 for Linux/Unix in 2000.
 This version had a Java-based GUI, Graphlets, survival5, and a library for handling missing data.

 In 2001, MathSoft sold its Cambridge-based Engineering and Education Products Division (EEPD), was renamed Insightful Corporation, and moved headquarters to Seattle.
 This essentially reversed the previous merger between MathSoft and Statistical Sciences, Inc. S-PLUS Analytic Server 2.0.
 S-PLUS 6 was released for Windows in 2001.

 In 2002, StatServer 6 was released and the student edition of S-PLUS became free.
 S-PLUS 6.2 was released and ported to AIX.
 In 2004, Insightful purchased the S language from Lucent Technologies for $2 million, and released S+ArrayAnalyzer 2.0.

 S-PLUS 7.0 was released in 2005, including the BigData library for working with larger-than-memory data sets and the S-PLUS Workbench (Eclipse development tool).
 Insightful Miner 7.0 was also released.
 In 2007, S-PLUS 8 was released with a new package system, language extensions for R package compatibility, and a workbench debugger.

 TIBCO acquired Insightful Corporation for $25 million in 2008.

+On 31st January 2026, TIBCO officially retired the product.